jp-ishimwe/Cyber-files/README.md

-# These are cybersec-files related to finding a physical coordinate for an IP-address, paketsniffing and webscrapping
+# These are cybersec-files related to finding a physical coordinate for an IP-address, packetsniffing and webscrapping

 + __Coordinate script__
   1. Have first the **GeoLiteCity.dat** in your working directory, then